ChrisWhealy/edge-cdn-store/docs/explanation.md

 What dashboard?  🤣

 The current display of the cache contents is a bare-bones implementation that currently offers no administrative tools.
-This needs to be implemented.
+Such tools need to be implemented.

 ### Useful Administrative Features

-1. Change cache size without having to restart the server.
+1. Change the cache size without having to restart the server.

    This could be achieved by implementing a wrapper around `EvictionManager`, but the actual details need further investigation.

 2. Hot Upgrade.

-   By wrapping the actual proxy server in an admin wrapper, not only could the administrative features be closely coupled to the server, but an Erlang-style hot upgrade could be implemented
+   By wrapping the actual proxy server in an admin wrapper, an Erlang-style hot upgrade could be implemented.